Human-Robotics-Lab/CuranWeb/get_started.md

 ## Download and Set up

-Usually when developing code you want to have an integrated tool, such as visual studio or visual studio code to compile and provide you with Intelisense which facilitates your development process.
-This step will teach you how you can set up curan in your personal machine.
+Usually when developing code developers have become acustomed to IDEs, such as visual studio or visual studio code to compile and provide you with Intelisense which facilitates the development process.
+This guide will teach you how you can set up Curan in your personal machine.

 1. Download Github Desktop : for this step follow [these instructions](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop)

-Once this step is complete make sure you have acess to the Curan source code on [github](https://github.com/Human-Robotics-Lab/Curan/tree/main)
+Once this step is complete make sure you have acess to the Curan source code on [github](https://github.com/Joaopmoliveira/CuranSDK)

 2. Now you need to install the Vulkan SDK in your machine.
 Download the correct version from [this website](https://vulkan.lunarg.com/#new_tab)
 ![vulkan website]({{ site.baseurl }}/assets/images/vulkan_sdk.png)

-3. On windows install visual studio community edition with all the C++ compilers and Cmake tools
+3. On windows install visual studio community edition with all the C++ compilers and CMake tools
 ![visual studio community]({{ site.baseurl }}/assets/images/visual_studio_community.png)
 On linux install the build essencial tools in your command line with : sudo apt-get install build-essencials